March 22, 2016

 Across from the furniture on the other side of the room was a personal bar.
 Set on top were crystal glasses, a matching crystal container with whiskey inside, and an insulated, leather container for ice.
 I uncorked the whiskey and inhaled the scent.
 It was Dalmore 64 Trinitas.
 One bottle costs roughly $165,000.
 Housed inside the room was also the original 19th century painting “Dawn After the Wreck” by J.M.W.
 Turner.
 It was hanging on the wall opposite the bookcase.
 It appeared this space is used as Sir Vellichor‘s private reading room, and it is stocked with some of the greatest quality leisure items and art known to man.
 Figures Sir Vellichor is as refined as he is arrogant.

 The creature began leading me through the hallways.
-The extent of them was like maze.
+The extent of them was like a maze.
 After a number of minutes, all the rooms began to blend into one another.
-I was tracking every turn though, mentally mapping the area and memorizing its layout.
+I was tracking every turn, though, mentally mapping the area and memorizing its layout.
 It was the first piece of intel I was able to gather on the structural design of Sir Vellichor’s Grand Library, and I made sure I did not waste the opportunity.
 In addition to my internal mapping, I kept wondering at the creature as well.
-It was majestic and moved in a subtle yet powerful manner.
+It was majestic and moved in a subtle yet, powerful manner.
 It was certainly unique beyond its appearance.
-My pondering however was interrupted as we approached the end of the maze.
-Cliché was standing there waiting for me.
-She greeted me with a head nod and said they were ready for me.
+My pondering, however, was interrupted as we approached the end of the maze.
+Cliché was standing there, waiting for me.
+She greeted me with a nod and said they were ready for me.
 I shook my head in contempt.
 Then, she teleported me to the center of the Grand Library where Tectonica and I had been on my previous visit.

-As we awaited the arrival of another member of The Book Club, I inquired about the nature about the creature that had welcomed me.
+As we awaited the arrival of another member of The Book Club, I inquired about the nature of creature that had welcomed me.
 In the nonchalant and uninterested tone I’d grown accustomed to, Cliché confirmed that he was indeed Sir Vellichor’s pet and that he was called Chuck Chapter.
-She could tell I was impressed by the creature and explained further that he was pure product of the library; one of the very few entities that had not been transported from somewhere else in the universe.
-Instead Chuckie had manifested organically and somewhat miraculously out of one of Sir Vellichor’s favorite books.
+She could tell I was impressed by the creature and explained further that he was a pure product of the Library; one of the very few entities that had not been transported from somewhere else in the universe.
+Instead, Chuckie had manifested organically and somewhat miraculously out of one of Sir Vellichor’s favorite books.
 The story had been rewritten a multitude of times in the form of failed attempts to escape by people who’ve been captured.
-With each rewrite however, this creature’s presence mysteriously remained the same.
+With each rewrite, however, this creature’s presence mysteriously remained the same.
 Finally, Cliché was sent in to bring him out.
-It was discovered however, that because Chuck was a product of the same energy that held the library together, he was able to freely jump in and out of any book at any time.
+It was discovered that because Chuck was a product of the same energy that held the Library together, he was able to freely jump in and out of any book at any time.